Sarose550/BallsAndRocks/README.md

 - Ball (Movement) by Jack

 Second Day:
-- Rock Changes by Jude & Eric
+- Rock Changes by Jude, Eric & Victoria
 - Ball Changes by Jack and Jesse
 - General Changes by Jesse